GOLDEN RULES, FAQ'S AND PROHIBITED ITEMS

-Animals are not permitted in the Oktoberfest at any time with the exception of Sunday, and ONLY registered Dachshunds for the Dachshund Dash.
+Animals are not permitted in the Oktoberfest at any time with the exception of Sunday, and then ONLY registered Dachshunds for the Dachshund Dash will be allowed.

-Plan your journey: Where possible, find alternative forms of transport including our massive, free public shuttle system to get to the Wiesn.
+Plan your journey: Our massive, free public shuttle system, called the "SCHNELLE FAHRT," (Fast Ride) is the ONLY way to get to the Wiesn.
 It’s so fun and efficient, and delivers you right to the front door of Oktoberfest!

 No matter how much fun you have, every trip to Oktoberfest has to come to an end some time.
 No visitors are permitted on the festival grounds after closing times and before opening times each day.